HaxeFlixel/flixel-docs/documentation/01_tutorial/13-12-sound-and-music.html.md

 We've also created some sound effects using [Bfxr](http://www.bfxr.net/), which you can use if you like, or, make your own!

+If you've been following along since the UI and Combat section, you already downloaded a few of these, but be sure you have them all.

-- [coin.wav](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/sounds/coin.wav) - to be used when the player picks up a coin
+- [coin.wav](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/sounds/coin.wav) - **new!** to be used when the player picks up a coin

 - [combat.wav](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/sounds/combat.wav) - to be used when combat starts